• Skip to primary navigation

 Green Mussels Versus Black Mussels - What's the Difference?

-There are a few differences between black mussels and green mussels.
-Black mussels have a deep blue-black shell whereas green mussels have a grey-brown shell with a bright green colored lip around the edge (they're really pretty).
-Black mussels also tend to be smaller (around 2-3 inches).
-Green mussels are larger around 5 ½ to 6 inches.
+Green mussels are larger, around 5 ½ to 6 inches.
 And of course, the flavor of both of these mussel varieties also depends on whether they're farmed or grown in their natural habitats.
 The best way to understand the flavor and textural difference between green and black mussels is to eat them for yourself.

 Here are the main differences in flavor and texture of black and green mussels:

 • Green mussels tend to be chewier and work well in recipes for steaming or frying because they tend to have a less delicate flavor than their black mussels cousins.
-Most green mussels are farmed making them more expensive than black mussels.
+Most green mussels are farmed, making them more expensive than black mussels.

 steamed mussels with sausage and white wine sauce in a pasta bowl